hamAze17/My-Final-Project-/README.md

 -See all the reviews from MongoDB database

-#Tech used for project : -HTML :
+#Tech used for project :

 -HTML

 -CSS

+-React.js

+-API

+-Node.js

 -MongoDB

-Reflection: Challenges#Challenges :
+#Challenges :

--Understanding the API was really a challenge to deal with because i could not understand it but the Positive about the experience I will be able to understand other API's more easily
+-Understanding the API was really a challenge to deal with because i could not understand it but the

+Th Positive about the experience I will be able to understand other API's more easily

 -CSS

 #What can i make better:

 -Choosing a better API

 -Adding more functionalities

-Functionalities: -Homepage page

 #Functionalities:

 -Homepage page

 -Main Page

 -WishList page

 #Screenshots:

 Homepage: